strategineer/personal-website/content/books/9780995756724/index.md

 title: Troika!
 ---

-Wacky absurdist one-shot roleplaying system.
+A wacky absurdist one-shot roleplaying system that would be impossible to improvise but running a premade one-shot might be a lot of fun.

 <!--more-->

-It's the kind of system that seems like it would be impossible to improvise but running a premade module would be a lot of fun.